wbrous/Babagaboosh/CONTRIBUTING.md

 - Provide steps to reproduce and include any relevant logs or screenshots.

 ## Thank You
-Your contributions help improve AIChatApp for everyone.
+Your contributions help improve Babagaboosh for everyone.
 We appreciate your time and effort!